lukechampine/us/README.md

 ## What else do I need to know?

-`us` demands much more work on behalf of the user than `siad`.
+`user` demands much more work on behalf of the user than `siad`.
 You are responsible for choosing good hosts to form contracts with, and for migrating file data to new hosts if the old hosts flake out.
 Failure to perform these duties can result in loss of data.